 Needless to say, using a molex to SATA adapter isn’t always the best solution.
 If you’ve got no better option, it’s a perfect solution for long-term installation.
 But for temporary use, there are better options.
 For example, suppose you just want to plug in a drive for diagnosis?
 Or what if you just need to attach an old drive for a few minutes to retrieve old data?
 In that case, a simple USB to SATA adapter might be a better choice.
 We’ve reviewed USB to SATA adapters in the past, and we stand by any of our choices.
 But now, it’s time to look at molex to SATA adapters.
 Let’s dig in!

 The Cable Matters 4 Pin Molex to SATA Power Cable converts a female molex plug to a female SATA plug.
 It’s 6 inches long, with 4-pin male molex plug on one end and a 15-pin SATA plug on the other.
-The SATA connections are crimped, not molded, as you can clearly see in the photograph.
+The SATA connections are molded, as you can clearly see in the photograph.
 This ensures that operation is safe, and there won’t be any unexpected arcing.
 These connectors also come in a three-pack.
 This is probably overkill if you’re installing a single hard drive.
 But if you’re using an older power supply to build a new PC from scratch, you’ll have plenty of options.

 One thing you’ll appreciate about the Cable Matters adapters is how easy they make cable management.
 At 6 inches in length, they’re ideal for reaching across most PC cases without extra bulk.
 You won’t need to worry about finding somewhere to tie up the excess cable.
 That said, if you’ve got a very large PC case, some distances might be too far to bridge.
 In that case, a SATA extension cable can help you stretch things further.
 But we wouldn’t recommend this route if you can avoid it.
 The more cables and connections you add, the more chance that something ends up going wrong.
 If at all possible, the KISS (Keep It Simple, Stupid) rule applies.